Pivoting with Purpose: Introducing Tool-Driven Development (TDD) with PicoCLI

 Conclusion

-Our client project, initially defined by uncertainty, transformed into a showcase of Tool-Driven Development thanks to PicoCLI.
+Our project, initially defined by uncertainty, transformed into a showcase of Tool-Driven Development thanks to PicoCLI.
 By enabling us to build a versatile and rapidly deployable toolbox of command-line tools, we provided immediate progress, tested options, pivoted quickly, and empowered various teams with efficient operational capabilities.